elastic/kibana/rfcs/text/0006_management_section_service.md

 - This removes the ability to infinitely nest sections within each other by making a distinction between a section header and a nav link.
   - So far we didn't seem to be using this feature anyway, but would like feedback on any use cases for it.

-# Unresolved questions

-- Do we need a field for a description?
-Currently there is no place for it in the UI, but it was added based on the mocks from the [reference section](#reference).
-- From a product perspective, what does the future of the Management section look like?
-There has been recent discussion around making Global vs Space-specific management areas (see links in [reference section](#reference)); if this is a feature we want in an `8.0` timeframe, we will probably need to resolve this question before moving forward.
-If this is something we plan for `8.x` and beyond, the current proposal remains mostly unaffected and we can add that as

 # Reference